-Ann Arbor folk festival tweaks lineup with diverse and younger performers
+Ann Arbor folk fest tweaks lineup with diverse acts

 This year’s Ann Arbor Folk Festival features some of the biggest acts under the broad umbrella of Americana music, but spokeswoman Barb Chaffer Authier says the “meat” of the event is in the names festivalgoers likely don’t know.

 The festival returns to Hill Auditorium on Friday and Saturday with an opening night lineup headlined by chart-topping young country star Kacey Musgraves.
 Saturday show features folk-rock duo Indigo Girls, who had a string of gold and platinum records in the late ’80s and early ’90s.
 Critically acclaimed country-rocker Margo Price, who was named emerging artist of the year in September by the Americana Music Association, also performs Saturday.